tildearrow/furnace/doc/2-interface/settings.md

 - **Enable backup system**: turn on automatic backups of the current open file.
 - **Interval (in seconds)**: time between automatic backups.
-- **Backups per file**: maximum number of backups to store for each file.
+- **Backups per file**: maximum number of backups to store for each file. oldest backups are deleted first.

 ### Backup Management

 - **Purge before**:
-  - **Go**: purge backups whose filenames precede the selected date.
+  - **Go**: purge all backups from before the selected date.
 - total space used by all backups:
   - **Refresh**: recalculate space.
   - **Delete All**: purge all backups.